techiaith/brawddegau-tagiedig/README.md

 In July 2022, an additional 9,109 tagged sentences were added in the file `brawddegau_tagiedig_cc0_covost_ltu.jsonl`.
 These sentences are translations into Welsh by Facebook of English sentences from Common Voice which form part of of CoVOST2 (https://ai.facebook.com/blog/covost-v2-expanding-the-largest-most-diverse-multilingual -speech-to-text-translation-data-set/).
 Following a linguistic examination, our linguists judged that they were of a sufficient standard to be included here.

 In March 2024 a selection of the most common short sentences in Welsh was added, as well as sentences for named entity recognition.

+In October 2024 a selection of short phrases were added from Lexicelt

 Using the early 79k sentence data, we have already succeeded in training a model with over **91%** accuracy on randomly selected texts that were not part of the training data.